1406.0.55.005 - TableBuilder, User Guide

 The Log in page also includes useful links to:

-Users may access this User Guide at any time by clicking on the question mark icon on the top right corner of the TableBuilder page.
+While using TableBuilder, users may access this User Guide at any time by clicking on the question mark icon on the top right corner of the TableBuilder system.
 Supporting information will open in a new window and will not affect the active session.

 Lost or forgotten User IDs and passwords can be retrieved by selecting either the Forgotten password or Forgotten User ID links from the Log in page.
 This links to the registration centre and will prompt for your registered email from which you will receive the credentials needed.